 Apart from the data already quoted, SAVORY (1966) gives more information from the literature, illustrating these characteristics with apple as well as other crops.
-From his publication it is clear that the characteristics: specificity, persistence and recovery after transplanting to fresh land can all be observed with absence of clearly pathogenic organisms is a common character of specific replant diseases.
+From his publication it is clear that the characteristics: specificity, persistence and recovery after transplanting to fresh land can all be observed with most cases of specific replant diseases discussed.
+It is also suggested, that the absence of clearly pathogenic organisms is a common character of specific replant diseases.
 It is doubtful, however, if this characteristic can be maintained upon closer observation and study of groups of organisms so far not recognised as possible causes of this type of diseases.
-In the case of cherry replant disease for instance, it was shown that Thielaviopsis basicola (Berk and Br.) is a factor (HOESTRA, 1965) This fungus is not pathogenic to apple.
+In the case of cherry replant disease for instance, it was shown that Thielaviopsis basicola (Berk. & Br.)
+Ferr. is a factor (HOESTRA, 1965) This fungus is not pathogenic to apple.

 Persistence and reversibility are characters which show that SARD is very clearly connected with the soil.
 A further discussion of the significance of symptoms and characteristics will follow in chapter 5 (general discussion).
 It should only be added here that the two characteristics quoted above also apply to damage by Pratylenchus penetrans.
 The main points in which the nematode disease differs from SARD are: 1. the presence of the nematode can easily be demonstrated in the roots, 2. there is a more patchy distribution of poorly growing trees over the field, 3. damage by the polyphagous nematode is not restricted to apple and closely related crops.

 3.2.
-EXPERIMENTAL DEMONSTRATION
+Experimental demonstration